a2937/Human-Resource-Machine-Challenge/Year_Thirteen/Readme.md

 It has been recommended to combine the `map` and `filter` function to transform the value and to use the `filter` method to remove any `undefined` elements.

+-  The best way to tell if two items are equal, use the `==` equals operator